 Help Save the Honey Bees!

-If you spot a swarm please contact the CPBA Swarm Coordinator for help with removing the Honey Bees!
+If you spot a swarm please contact one of our CPBA members listed below for help with removing the Honey Bees!

 As part of our ongoing efforts to help save the Honeybee members of the CPBA are willing to go out and collect swarms of Honeybees when called by the public, law enforcement, health agencies, pest control companies, etc.;